 - Reliability Challenge

 For full details download the Railway Challenge Rules and Technical Specification.

 Why get involved?

-The final judging and assessment is carried out at Stapleford Miniature Railway in Leicestershire.
-The 2015 competition weekend will be from 26 to 28 June, with spectators able to attend on either the Saturday or Sunday free of charge.
-Sunday is probably the best spectator day as the locos will have passed scrutineering by then and be competing against one another.
-It is free for spectators to come along to watch on both days.
-Please email Rachel Pearson, Project Manager for the Railway Challenge, to reserve your place
+The final judging and assessment is carried out at Stapleford Miniature Railway in Leicestershire (postcode LE14 2SF).
+The competition weekend will take place from 29 June to 2 July 2017.
+Spectators will able to attend on either the Saturday or Sunday free of charge.
+If you are planning to attend the event as a spectator, Sunday is probably the best day as the locomotives will have passed scrutineering by then and will be competing against one another.

-If you have any queries regarding the Railway Challenge please email the rules committee at email@example.com.
+If you have any queries regarding 2017 entries, please email Kellymarie Healy at firstname.lastname@example.org.

 Upon successful registration participating teams will be invited to apply for one or more of three awards that may be utilised towards enhancing innovation and engineering excellence within the design/build phase.
 The application for awards will be circulated once registrations for the competition are closed.